pytorch/serve/examples/README.md

     ```
 #### TorchScript example using custom model and custom handler:

-Following example demonstrates how to create and serve a custom NN model with custom handler archives in TS :
+Following example demonstrates how to create and serve a custom NN model with custom handler archives in TorchServe :

 * [Digit recognition with MNIST](mnist)